surabhisatrawala/crawlers/README.md

 https://www.getapp.com/browse

-Run Gt_crawl_main_url.py which is used to fetch all the categories present in getapp website and store in file name getapp.csv. command - python Gt_crawl_main_url.py
+Run Gt_crawl_main_url.py which is used to fetch all the categories present in getapp website and store in file name getapp.csv.After that line from file function were called which cral each category of getapp file automatically and stored it in file name corresponding to their category name. command - python Gt_crawl_main_url.py

-Run Gt_crawl_each_cat.py which take each line from file and split last part of line and make it as file name.After making filename it crawl all the categories of the getapp website and stored it in file. command - python Gt_crawl_each_cat.py

 Run Gt_redirect_to_mainurl.py having three functions named files_from_dir(), Redirect_url(), main_url().